Help Center> CodeHub> User Guide> Cloud Repository Creation> Creating a Repository Using a Template

 Yes

-• A repository must be associated with a project.
+• A repository must be in a project.

 • If you create a repository in a project, the project is selected for Project by default, and the Project parameter is hidden on the repository creation page.